xujiaz99/myGit/readme.txt

-Git is a distributed version control system.distributed Git is free software distributed under the GPL.
+Git is a distributed version control system.distributed Git is a free software distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes of changes.

-Creating a new branch is quick and simple.111
+Creating a new branch is quick and simple.111  222